ryanology045/writings/content/crumbs/blockchains.md

 +++
-title = "Blockchains Are Inevitable" date = "2025-06-23T00:00:00+00:00"
+title = "Blockchains are Inevitable" date = "2025-06-23T00:00:00+00:00"
 +++

+# Blockchains are inevitable

 For builders deep in blockchain work, it's a frequent occurrence - usually when deep in their career or in times of burnout - to question whether their work even has any meaning at all: something along the lines of "ok, blockchains / crypto / cryptography / new mechanisms / blockchain-native apps are cool and all and I find them very interesting, but what am I really doing here?
 Does trustlessness / open systems even matter at all?
 Do regular people even care?
 Am I even creating value to society?".